dwyl/learn-heroku/SSL-certificate-step-by-step-setup-instructions.md

 node.js is just an easy way to get this working in a **generic** way._)

 ## How?

+"Certbot" is the script that helps to _automate_ the certification process.

 ### Step 0: Clone this Repository to get the Setup Code